| Jelly Sandals for EVERYONE! The brand that has recreated our childhood shoes, and made jelly shoes the new must-have summer footwear.

 Check my phone then cup of tea in bed watching Everybody Loves Raymond and do my morning IG post

 What do you have for breakfast?

 Banana – I tend to skip breakfast because I’ve already started work and once I’ve got going I find it annoying to stop for food breaks.

 Tell us how you structure your day.
 What time do you finish work?

 When I have cleared my inbox.
 I break from work when the kids get home from school, dinner, bed routine, etc

 Any advice for someone who would like to follow in your footsteps?

 It will take over your life and you will worry about it constantly.
-You will want to quit often and question why you ever started and wish you had a “normal job” that you can clock off from and feel guilty for neglecting relationships.
-But if you have a passion for your business idea, it will burn in your belly and drive you on despite everything else and there will be times of triumph as you overcome great challenges and one day you will be enjoying the rewards of a successful business
+You will want to quit often and question why you ever started and wish you had a “normal job” that you can clock off from.
+You'll also feel guilty for neglecting relationships.
+But if you have a passion for your business idea, it will burn in your belly and drive you, despite everything else and there will be times of triumph as you overcome great challenges.
+In the end, one day you will be enjoying the rewards of a successful business